Your Step-by-step guide to planning cremation arrangements

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Tucson, Arizona

 The cremation rate is increasing, and over 60% of Arizona residents choose cremation as their preferred end-of-life choice.
-Consequently, ash scattering is now a popular memorial activity in Arizona.
+Consequently, ash scattering has become a popular memorial practice in Arizona.
 You can generally scatter cremated remains on public land without the need for a permit.
-If you wish to scatter remains on your own private property, you are at liberty to do so.
-If you wish to scatter ashes on other private lands (i.e., golf courses), you must obtain permission.

 For aerial scattering, you must comply with the Federal Aviation Administration (FAA) approved dispersion routes over the Grand Canyon.
-There are a number of aerial ash scattering companies that operate in Arizona.
-A basic scattering in areas of Arizona starts at around $400 but costs around $550 for the Grand Canyon area, with additional costs for incremental services.
+There are several aerial ash scattering companies operating in Arizona.

 To read more about how to scatter ashes, visit our section on Ash Scattering.